Hazelwize/Daily-Coding/README.md

 **Tech used:** JavaScript

 These are all coding challenges from Codewars or Leet Code.
-I don't specify which exact test it is as to keep the answers difficult to find for others taking the challenge.
+I don't specify which exact test it is as to keep the answers difficult to find for others taking the challenge as well.